-Open question These latter conditions don't involve $r^2$ , so they apply to degenerate tetrahedra, i.e. to the zeros of $\Omega$ , which leads to the question:
+Open questions These latter conditions don't involve r^2 , so they apply to degenerate tetrahedra, i.e. to the zeros of Ω , which leads to the question:

 Can the squared distances in orthocentric tetrahedra become infinite while all the areas & natural parameters stay finite, or do they also behave like triangles in that way?